 From 1 December 2020, applications for the new Skilled Worker visa programme opened.
 The new immigration system then became effective on 1 January 2021.
 The new global system awards points for skills, having a job offer and speaking English.
 A total of 70 points are required to apply to work in the UK and points are awarded as follows:

-The Government’s policy is designed to encourage employers to focus on training and investing in the UK workforce, driving productivity and improving opportunities for individuals, especially those impacted by coronavirus.
+The Government’s policy is designed to encourage employers to focus on training and investing in the UK workforce, driving productivity and improving opportunities for individuals.

 Applications for Skilled Worker visas are made online where people will need to prove their identity and provide documents.
 If the application is successful, the visa will last for up to 5 years before it needs to be extended.